learningdevopsfromscratch/early-access/README.md

   1. Unit Testing - this step involves running tests against our code every time we add a new feature to ensure our code behaves as we expect.
   2. Integration Testing - integration testing is a level above unit testing where we're now testing two or more functions that collaborate together or a function with an external system such as a database interaction.
   3. Artifact Management - once we package our code as either a binary or container image, we need to store it into a location where our CD process can pull it.
-  4. Code Quality Scans - Quality scans can include checking for syntax, security vulnerabilities, and/or test coverage.

 ### The Approach